-Contact your adviser in International Student Services (ISS) to discuss your situation before you complete the required documentation.
+Contact the International Student Liasion at WWU to discuss your situation before you complete the required documentation.
 Your adviser will determine your eligibility and assist you in completing the application and submitting it to USCIS.
 Required documentation includes:

 - Form I-765 (write (c)(3)(iii) in item 16)

 - Form I-765 filing fee paid by money order, personal check, cashier’s check, or credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.